The Place to Be for Jews from Across Asia

-Accommodation is located at the Limmud China venue, the Rosedale Hotel.
+Accommodation is located in a hotel at the Limmud China venue.
 The hotel offers rooms with double beds and twin beds.
 In addition to the two nights of the weekend of Limmud China itself, you are welcome to stay at the hotel for a longer period if you are visiting Beijing.

-When you sign up we will ask you for your accommodation preferences in order to reserve your room.
-Later we will send you instructions for how to pay for your stay, either in advance or at the venue.
+After you sign up we will send you instructions for how to pay for your stay, either in advance or at the venue.
 We'll make it as simple as possible.
 You are also welcome to arrange your own accommodation if you would prefer.

 Wifi is available for free in all rooms of the hotel.

 If you would like to share a room with a partner or friend, you will be able to indicate this on your application form.

 If you are not coming to Conference with a partner or friend we would still encourage you to share your room.
 Our capable accommodation team will match you up with a suitable roommate, and it’s a great way to meet new people.

 We need to receive these requests by November 15th